andrastantos/anachron/docs/cpu_espresso/external_bus_timing.rst

 DMA accesses follow the timing of non-DRAM accesses, but select DRAM instead of non-DRAM devices as their targets.
 Just like non-DRAM accesses, only non-burst, 8-bit accesses are supported.

+..
+TODO:: These timings are incorrect! n_cas needs to be delayed until data is ready on the data-bus, as it gets latched in the falling edge.
+This probably means that n_cas will have to go down for the last half-cycle of the DMA, after n_wait is sampled high.

 .. wavedrom::

     {